ONE DAY, ONE U OF A DAY IS OVER!

 The Museum’s new tour guide program was established in fall 2024.
 Help the guides bring history to life!

-Your support will fund new visual aids and interactive, touchable materials for tour experiences, enhance tour guide training opportunities, and support a new part-time program manager to increase much needed staff time for coordinating the program and increasing its impact.
+Your support will fund new visual aids and interactive, touchable materials for tour experiences, enhance tour guide training opportunities, and support a new part-time program manager who will coordinate the program and increase its impact.

 Over 1800 visitors toured the Museum in 2024 across 68 tours.
 We aim to surpass that and provide at least 80 tours this year.
-Every $63 gifted will support one tour toward that goal.
+Every $63 in contributions will support one tour toward that goal.

 Make your gift today to experience #MoreUARKMuseum!
 Donations of all sizes will strengthen our exciting new tour guide program.

 Take a tour to see a mammoth skull found in Arkansas!
-Donate $19.65 in honor of the year it was discovered and receive a shout-out on our social media accounts and newsletter!
+Donate $19.65 in honor of the year it was discovered!

 We gave 68 tours in 2024.
-Donate $68 to help us expand our capacity for more in the coming year and receive a special thank-you postcard!
+Donate $68 to help us expand our capacity for more in the coming year!

 The University of Arkansas Museum dates to 1873.
 Celebrate this 152-year history and support us today with a gift of $152!

 The Museum’s Tour Guide program was established in fall 2024.
-Donate $202.40 to give the program a running start and we’ll send along a video highlighting favorite artifacts of the tour guides!
+Donate $202.40 to give the program a running start!

 There’s something for everyone on a tour of the Museum’s five collections – archeology, ethnology, history, geology, and zoology.
 Donate $500 in recognition of each of these special areas!

 See the first computer on campus and in the state when you tour!
 Purchased in 1957, the Bendix computer weighs a hefty 966lbs.
-Donate $966 and you'll receive an invitation to an open house that is free to the public, where you will meet the tour guides and view this special collection.
+Donate $966 to support access to this object and others!